ange007/ha-sun-allocator/esphome_component/home_assistant_integration.md

 ## Energy Dashboard Integration

-To track the energy used by your Solar Vampire Relay, you can create a virtual power sensor:
+To track the energy used by your Sun Allocator Relay, you can create a virtual power sensor:

 `yaml
 template:
   - sensor:
-      - name: "Solar Vampire Relay Power"
+      - name: "Sun Allocator Relay Power"
         unit_of_measurement: "W"
         device_class: power
         state_class: measurement